 - The previous interactions and present relationship between the grandparent and each of the grandchild’s parents.

-- The present time-sharing and visitation arrangements for the child before a grandparent files a visitation petition.
+- The time-sharing and visitation arrangements for the child before the grandparent filed a visitation petition.

 - The expected effect the visitation will have on the child.